 A good starting point is the massive Innocent Railway Tunnel itself.
 The Edinburgh side entrance at a new-build residential close at St Leonard's is not obvious unless you are looking for it.
 It looks just like another suburban cul-de-sac.

 A gapped railing is at the entrance to the tunnel.
-Inside it is cool and damp, but once you've descended to the bottom of the long tunnel you exit into the pleasant green surroundings of Holyrood Park and the Bawinch Nature Reserve.
-This green corridor then continues onto Duddingston, along paths at Niddrie Mains, and out to Brunstane and beyond the coast.
+Inside it is cool and damp, but once you've descended to the bottom of the long tunnel you exit into the pleasant green surroundings of Holyrood Park and the Bawsinch Nature Reserve.
+This green corridor then continues onto Duddingston, along paths at Niddrie Mains, out to Brunstane and beyond the coast or on routes to Midlothian.

 The route is signposted.
 There is also a railway station at Brunstane if you wanted the option of putting your bike on the train for the less-than-10-minute return journey to Edinburgh Haymarket or Edinburgh Waverley.